jezeke/jezeke.github.io/_posts/2019-11-18-the-meaning.md

 ## Who Is This Guy Anyway?

-If you must know more, then (check out my resume.)[/assets/blogresume.pdf]
+If you must know more, then [check out my resume.](/assets/blogresume.pdf)

 <p align="center">
   <img width="300" height="300" src="/assets/alephnull.png">